korcankaraokcu/PINCE/CONTRIBUTING.md

 - Edit ts files in [/i18n/ts](./i18n/ts) with the linguist and then save them.
 After saving the files, run the [compile_ts.sh](./compile_ts.sh) script.
 This script fixes inconsistencies between Qt6 Linguist and pylupdate6, also removes line information so the git history stays cleaner
 - To test your translations, use [install.sh](./install.sh).
 The last part of the installation script also compiles ts files to qm files so PINCE can process them.
-When asked to recompile libscanmem, enter no
+When asked to recompile libmemscan, enter no

 Make sure that you read the comments in [tr.py](./tr/tr.py).
 Some of the translations have caveats that might interest you